Programs & Resource Archive

 Visit the Instant Recess website to learn more about Instant Recess®: Building a Fit Nation 10 MINUTES AT A TIME by A. Toni Yancey, MD, MPH, including program guides and additional resources.

-- Seiji Hayashi, MD, MPH, Emily Selia, MPH, Karen McDonnell, PhD
+- Stress and Provider Retention in Underserved Communities(Seiji Hayashi, MD, MPH, Emily Selia, MPH, Karen McDonnell, PhD)

-*Reprinted with permission from Meharry Medical College, the copyright holder for the Journal of Health Care for the Poor and Underserved.
+- Tips for Handling Stress: Lists 30 things you can do immediately to reduce stress (Reprinted with permission from Meharry Medical College, the copyright holder for the Journal of Health Care for the Poor and Underserved)

 New Recommended Resources from the Mayo Clinic